-The PiccaninnyStep out and explore the Grampians National Park's spectacular natural beauty on foot.
-There are many walks and hikes on offer, from a gentle stroll to a full day adventure or the recently launched multi-day Grampians Peaks Trail.
+The PiccaninnyStep out and explore the Grampians (Gariwerd) National Park's spectacular natural beauty on foot.
+There are many walks and hikes on offer, from a gentle stroll to a full-day adventure or more.

 The iconic Pinnacle walk and lookout is one of the highlights of the entire Grampians region.
 Hikers are rewarded with stunning views of Halls Gap and the surrounding peaks.
 Visitors have a choice of three trails, each varying in distance and grade, to reach the Pinnacle.